 Music and live events continue to be hit hard by the uncertainty, fear, isolation and financial consequences of the global pandemic.
 From musicians and DJ’s to promoters and crew, the way back is still very unclear, meaning our services are more important than ever.
 Music Support experienced a 60% increase in call volume to our Helpline during Covid 19 which clearly demonstrates how significantly our industry has been affected.

 We want to reinforce to our peers who work in music and live events that you are not alone.
 Music Support encourages prevention and early intervention to protect your mental health but, if required, we can provide effective and timely help to initiate and maintain recovery.

-Find out more about Music Support including our services and testimonials.
+Find out more about Music Support and our services.

 MUSIC MANAGER'S GUIDE TO MENTAL HEALTH

 In collaboration with the Music Manager’s Forum we have compiled this very useful guide to mental health, specifically from the point of view of the music industry – written by people within the music industry in consultation with outside clinical experts.

 Change Live Grow are a national health and social care charity based in the community.
 They can help you with challenges including drugs and alcohol, housing, justice, health and wellbeing.

 If you want advice about how much you’re drinking and to get advice, follow the link to Change Live Grow’s (CGL) alcohol quiz.